 NOTIFIER Emergency Radio Communications Bi-Directional Amplifier (BDA)

-Reliable Two-Way Emergency Radio Communication
+Reliable Two-Way Emergency Radio Communication with NOTIFIER BDA

 Emergency Responders lose communications when radio signals in-building are weakened by structures such as concrete, windows, and metal.
 Staying informed with clear radio transmissions between first responders inside of a building and emergency personnel outside of the building can help prevent injuries and save lives.